hnliu-git/kd-clf/README.md

 ## Workflows

 ### Update the Transformer library
 We modify the source code to output some intermeidate behaviors of Transformer.
+More refers to the [README.md](bert/README.md)
 A quick modification to the library can be achived by
 ```shell
 python update_transformers.py
 ```

 ### Finetune
-Task-specific distillation usually starts with fine-tuning a teacher model.
+Knowledge distillation usually starts with fine-tuning a teacher model.
 [`finetuner`](helper/finetuner.py) is provided to help with the first step.
 Below shows a short script on how to use it to fine-tune a BERT model on tweet dataset.

-In [`finetune.py`](finetune.py), you will find how to configure finetune experiments using [finetune.yaml](configs/finetune.yaml).

 ```python
 from datasets import load_dataset